 Can I bring my money and pay for the activity when I get there?

-Sorry, no. In order for us to have accurate accounting, we require that members register online in advance for programs and select payment of credit card or by mailing in a check.
+Sorry, no. In order for us to have accurate accounting and preparation, we require that members register online in advance for programs.

 What if I can't afford to pay for a HFC program?